 When can I apply for a work experience placement?

-We received over 1000 applications for our 2016 program.
-We are advising successful applicants from March till early June.
+We are advising successful applicants in May.
 If you have not heard from us by early June we encourage you to investigate other options.

 How can I check the status of my application?